 TAS Specialist Medical Practitioner Pay 2025–26

-Tasmanian public hospital specialists are called 'Specialist Medical Practitioners' (SMPs) and employed under the Medical Practitioners (Tasmanian State Service) Award S099, No.1 of 2025 (effective 5 January 2025).
+Tasmanian public hospital specialists are called 'Specialist Medical Practitioners' (SMPs).
+Their pay is set by the Medical Practitioners (Tasmanian State Service) Agreement 2025 (TIC T15338 of 2026); the salaries below are the TAS Department of Health published rates, effective from 24 May 2026.
 TAS uses the most granular progression ladder nationally: 11 annual increment levels plus 3 Senior SMP levels.
 A separate Visiting Medical Practitioners (Tasmanian State Service) Agreement covers sessional VMPs.

 Key takeaways

-- TAS has the most granular specialist progression scale nationally — 11 annual levels plus 3 Senior SMP levels — providing predictable incremental growth.
+- TAS has the most granular specialist progression scale nationally — 11 annual levels plus 3 Senior SMP levels — providing predictable incremental growth of roughly $8,300 a year.

 - 20 days sick leave per year applies to TAS specialists, the highest sick leave entitlement of any Australian state for medical practitioners.